-Fuller, Russell T., and Kyoungwon Choi.
+- Fuller, Russell T., and Kyoungwon Choi.
 Invitation to Biblical Hebrew: A Beginning Grammar.
 Invitation to Theological Studies.
-Grand Rapids, MI: Kregel, 2006.

-Garrett, Duane A., and Jason S. DeRouchie.
+Grand Rapids, MI: Kregel, 2006. - Garrett, Duane A., and Jason S. DeRouchie.
 A Modern Grammar for Biblical Hebrew.
-Nashville, TN: B&H Academic, 2009.
+Nashville, TN: B&H Academic, 2009. - Greenberg, Moshe.

-Greenberg, Moshe.
 Introduction to Hebrew.
-Englewood Cliffs, NJ: Prentice-Hall, 1965.

-Joüon, Paul, and T. Muraoka.
+Englewood Cliffs, NJ: Prentice-Hall, 1965. - Joüon, Paul, and T. Muraoka.
 A Grammar of Biblical Hebrew.
 2d ed.
-Rome: Pontifical Bible Institute, 2006.

-Kautsch, E., ed.
+Rome: Pontifical Bible Institute, 2006. - Kautsch, E., ed.
 Gesenius' Hebrew Grammar.
 2d ed.
 Trans.
 A. E. Cowley.
 Oxford: Clarendon, 1910.
-(GKC) (Currently claimed by Nabu Press, 2010.)

-Kelley, Page H. Biblical Hebrew: An Introductory Grammar.
-Grand Rapids: Eerdmans, 1992.

-Koehler, Ludwig, Walter Baumgartner, and Johann Jakob Stamm, eds.
+(GKC) (Currently claimed by Nabu Press, 2010.) - Kelley, Page H. Biblical Hebrew: An Introductory Grammar.
+Grand Rapids: Eerdmans, 1992. - Koehler, Ludwig, Walter Baumgartner, and Johann Jakob Stamm, eds.
 Hebrew and Aramaic Lexicon of the Old Testament.
 2 vols.
 Translated by M. E. J. Richardson.
-Leiden: Brill, 2002.

-Lambdin, Thomas O. Introduction to Biblical Hebrew.
-NY: Scribner's, 1971.

-Ross, Allen P. Introducing Biblical Hebrew.
-Grand Rapids, MI: Baker, 2001.

-Seow, C. L. A Grammar for Biblical Hebrew.
+Leiden: Brill, 2002. - Lambdin, Thomas O. Introduction to Biblical Hebrew.
+NY: Scribner's, 1971. - Ross, Allen P. Introducing Biblical Hebrew.
+Grand Rapids, MI: Baker, 2001. - Seow, C. L. A Grammar for Biblical Hebrew.
 Rev. ed.
-Nashville: Abingdon, 1995.

-Waltke, Bruce K., and M. O'Connor.
+Nashville: Abingdon, 1995. - Waltke, Bruce K., and M. O'Connor.
 An Introduction to Biblical Hebrew Syntax.
-Winona Lake, IN: : Eisenbrauns, 1990.
+Winona Lake, IN: Eisenbrauns, 1990.

+On-Campus Course Syllabus ADDENDUM FOR FA-20 HEB 301 FA.L2 Hebrew 1

+In the event that Criswell College has to close the campus to on-campus classes in during the FA-20 semester, this addendum specifies how your instructor intends to adjust the course in order to allow students to meet the course objectives.

+Nothing changes except for how we meet in class sessions (below) and assignment will all be turned in on Canvas instead of having the option to turn them in during class time or at the Tutoring Center.
+The method for turning in assignments is not mentioned in the syllabus above, but on the assignment in Canvas.

+Remote Class Sessions: Identity and Participation Verification

+If campus closes, we will have our class sessions on Zoom.
+You may join by phone if necessary, but computer, laptop, or tablet is preferable.
+You may keep your video blacked out if you prefer, but you are expected to be present throughout the session and respond when called upon.